Trump, Democrats Look For Common Ground On Drug Prices

 "The problem with the negotiation in Part D is not a political, partisan problem — it's that it won't work," said Holtz-Eakin, adding that the Medicare Part D program is already holding prescription drug costs down because of the negotiating ability of the drug plans.

 Trump himself, though, has long embraced the idea of Medicare negotiating drug prices.
-On the campaign trail in January 2016, he reportedly told a crowd in New Hampshire that Medicare could "save a billion" a year by getting discounts, as the biggest buyer of prescription drugs.
+On the campaign trail in January 2016, he reportedly told a crowd in New Hampshire that Medicare could save a huge amount of money by getting discounts, as the biggest buyer of prescription drugs.

 "We don't do it," Trump said that day, according to the Associated Press.
 "Why?
 Because of the drug companies."